alan-w-u/notion-exporter/README.md

 ### Notion API

 The Notion API can be utilized to fetch/parse data using either a `databaseId`, `pageId`, or `blockId`.
-It should be noted that `pageId = blockId` are the same in this context and can be used interchangeably with regards to the Notion API.
+It should be noted that `pageId = blockId` are the same in this context and can be used interchangeably with regard to the Notion API.
 API requests return page data as `JSON` files.
-However, a single request/file does not contain all the contents of the page, but rather the top-most 'layer' of page data.
+However, a single request/file does not contain all the contents of the page, but rather the topmost 'layer' of page data.
 Deeper layers of the page can be reached using additional API requests and metadata within the `JSON` file.

 The Notion API treats a Notion page very similarly to a webpage DOM.
 Imagine the below `HTML` block as a Notion page: